-Social distancing and occupancy restrictions will be put into place in public restrooms
+Social distancing and occupancy restrictions are in place in public restrooms on campus,

-on campus, and it is required that you wear a mask in public restrooms on campus.
+and it is required that you wear a mask in public restrooms on campus.
+Wash your hands

 Air purifiers or scrubbers are only recommended for use when students have to be unmasked